 Because the July 4th holiday is reported to have so many drinking and driving collisions and fatalities, it is a great time to remind drivers that buzzed driving is drunk driving.
 There is no amount of alcohol that is “safe”.

 The legal limit for the amount of alcohol a driver can have in their blood is .08.
 Some drivers use this limit as a way to judge whether or not it is safe to get home.
 Unfortunately, a driver can still receive a DWI if they are not at .08 BAC.
-Using the legal limit to determine if you are impaired is not a healthy choice.
+No driver should use the legal limit to determine if they are impaired.
+This is not good for your health or safety.
 A driver can still be charged with a DWI if their BAC is under the legal limit and can still be too impaired to react appropriately to the traffic around them.

 NHTSA offers a smartphone app to assist drivers in getting home safe.
 It offers simple options for getting a cab, a ride-sharing service, or a designated driver.

 The safe driving app can be downloaded on your iPhone or Android to help make it easier for you to get home safe.
-While it is suggested that you make plans to get home safe before you even have a drink, there are still options to ensure you do not risk your life and the lives of others.
+It is best that you make plans to get home safe before you even have a drink, there are still options to ensure you do not risk your life and the lives of others.

 Drinking and driving is no way to show respect to a holiday or celebrate it.
-You can find more information and drunk driving prevention tips here.
+You can find more information and drunk driving prevention here.